nulidangxueshen/CSR2/README.md

 In the process of comparing CSR5 experiments, we also used Liu's CSR5 program to read data files in the same way to ensure the consistency of data reading.

-(3)This program supports g ++ and icc compilation.
-The Makefile file in this program is initially set to be compiled by the icc compiler.
-You can also comment the icc compiled code and use the g ++ compiler in the file to compile.
+(3)This program supports `g++` and `icc` compilation.
+The Makefile file in this program is initially set to be compiled by the `icc` compiler.
+You can also comment the `icc` compiled code and use the `g++` compiler in the file to compile.
 For comparison experiments, please choose The same compilation environment.

-(4)This experiment was tested on two CPU platforms, Dual Socket Intel Xeon CPU E5-2670 v3 and Intel Core i7-7700HQ CPU.
+(4)This experiment was tested on two CPU platforms: `Dual Socket Intel Xeon CPU E5-2670 v3` and `Intel Core i7-7700HQ CPU`.